 Professor (Dr.) Upendra Baxi, born at Rajkot, Saurashtra, graduated from Rajkot (Gujarat University), read law at the University of Bombay, and holds LLM degrees from that University and the University of California at Berkeley, which in 1973 also awarded him a Doctorate in Juristic Sciences.
 For his contribution to legal and political affairs, he was awarded the third highest civic Honour – a Padma Shri—by the President of India in 2011.

 Professor Baxi’s writings have been cited by Indian High Courts and the Indian Supreme Court as well as by appellate justices in South Asia.
 In one instance, the International Court of Justice cited his work as a persuasive authority concerning state succession to treaties.

 Professor Baxi has been awarded Honorary Doctorates in Law by the National Law School University of India, Bangalore and the University of La Trobe, Melbourne.
-The Indian Lawyers’ Association and the Indian Society of International Law, recently honored him with a lifetime achievement award; the first award was alongside with Justice Krishna Iyer.
-Two festschrifts (books of essays in his honor) have been recently published, and several books have been dedicated to him.
+The Indian Lawyers’ Association and the Indian Society of International Law, recently honoured him with a lifetime achievement award; the first award was alongside Justice Krishna Iyer.
+Two festschrifts (books of essays in his honour) have been recently published, and several books have been dedicated to him.